 Hours

-Directions from Asheville: It's 56 miles, and four-lane highway much of the way.
+Directions from Asheville: It's 56 miles, and a four-lane highway much of the way.
 Take Interstate 40 East to exit 72 (Old Fort), staying straight off the exit ramp on US 70 East for 10-12 miles to Marion.
-Turn left at the intersection of US 221, go north for 18 miles.
-Cave entrance on left.
-Approximately one hour driving time.
+Turn left at the intersection of US 221, and go north for 18 miles.
+The cave entrance is on the left.
+Approximately one hour of driving time.

 Directions from the Blue Ridge Parkway: Exit at Milepost 317 & turn left onto US 221 South for 4 miles.